 Most Crohn’s patients experience periods of remission and flare-up.
 Up to 75 percent of patients will eventually require surgery, and some people will require multiple surgeries.

-While the disease can be debilitating, with the proper medical treatment, most Crohn’s patients are able to function well and live normal lives.
+With the proper medical treatment, most Crohn’s patients are able to function well and live normal lives.